mozilla-services/socorro/docs/howto.rst

 Then reply in the bug something like this::

-    You have access to PII on Crash Stats.
+    You have access to memory dumps and private user data on Crash Stats.
 You might have to log out and log back in again.
 Let us know if you have any problems!

     Thank you!